MetPX/sarracenia/doc/Admin.rst

   blacklab%

 From this listing, we can see that a subscriber on blacklab is actively downloading from the new pump on boule.
+Basically, The two sorts of shovels built automatically by sr_audit will do all the routing needed within a cluster.
+When there are volume issues, these configurations can be tweaked to increase the number of instances or use post_exchange_split where appropriate.

+Manual shovel configuration is also required to route messages between clusters.
+It is just a variation of intra-cluster report routing.

 Sarra From a Source